anvilproject/client-apis/pyAnVIL/README.md

 - Google Id provisioned in both Terra and Gen3:
   - One time Account Linking:
     - Pre-requisite: google account provisioned in both Gen3 and Terra.

     - Log into https://gen3.theanvil.io/
     - Log into https://anvil.terra.bio
     - In Terra, navigate to your profile
       - Under "IDENTITY & EXTERNAL SERVERS", log into `NHGRI AnVIL Data Commons Framework Services`, the system should present you with a Gen3 Oauth flow.
       - Note the google project used for billing
         ![](docs/_static/terra-profile.png)
+    - “unlink” my NHGRI AnVIL Data Commons Framework Services  from https://anvil.terra.bio/#profile
+    - open a new window to gen3.theanvil.io and login using my google id
+    - return to the terra profile screen and “renew” the identity

 - Per instance, terra API setup:
   - Use the google account and billing project to setup credentials for the [terra api](https://github.com/broadinstitute/fiss).
     ```